CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 Problems aren't fixed by bystanders.

+### 9. Your dependency graph is your reliance graph

-### 9. Your Open Source Supply Chains are part of your dependency graph
+### 10. Your Open Source Supply Chain is itself part of your dependency graph

 {: .align-right style="max-width: 38%; margin: 0 0 1em 2em !important;"}
 > [!TIP]
 > **What is a dependency graph?**
 > * A dependency is a software component that is required for another software component to function as expected.
 > * Example: A component for using a network protocol; A remote service the application uses; Data describing the sorting rules or time-zones used.
 > * Dependencies may themselves have dependencies, and these again have their own dependencies, and so on.
 > When we follow these, we map out a _dependency graph_.

+{: .align-right style="max-width: 38%; margin: 0 0 1em 2em !important;"}
+> [!TIP]
+> **What is an OSS Supply Chain?**
+> The software components you depend on are distributed to you in any of a number of channels.
+> * Your libraries and modules may be used directly through the tooling made available though your programming language ecosystem.
+> * These libraries may also be vetted, fixed, re-packaged and made available through any number of OS distributions, like Linux, FreeBSD and many others.
+> * These package and OSes may also be made available in convenient virtual machine images or containers.
+> The security, reliability, support terms, interoperability commitments, update cadence, responsiveness and risk appetite will differ depending on where in the supply chain you choose to get your software from.

 _OSS Supply Chains and ecosystems are themselves OSS projects_, and due to historical reasons, _they are silos_.
-Therefore one can say the same of their security posture – they are inward-looking and in silos.
+Therefore one can say the same of their security posture – they are inward-looking and .
 The work necessary for improving this also requires time and attention from their respective communities.
 This may require efforts toward the adoption of technologies like PURL or other SBOM-related standards, to enable you to create a complete cross-ecosystem map of your dependencies.
 More importantly, the success, availability and prevalence of these standards are term-setting for your expenses to become compliant.

-### 10. New regulations are already putting a disproportionate burden on Open Source ecosystems and communities
+### 11. New regulations are already putting a disproportionate burden on Open Source ecosystems and communities

 These communities are often central in setting the terms for what solutions may be considered "easy to adopt" by users, businesses and manufacturers in order for them to become compliant.
 This means there's a need for Open Source Software communities and ecosystems to be "first and earliest in class", on pain of manufacturers balkanizing the security landscape by "inventing their own wheels", or buying into third-party "solutions" that expose them to new forms of risk.
 Preventing this requires resources and attention that currently aren't available for the term-supplying OSS ecosystems and projects out there.

-### 11. Support isn't guaranteed, and neither is responsiveness
+### 12. Support isn't guaranteed, and neither is responsiveness

 Open Source maintainers most commonly share their projects for personal reasons, and not for commercial reasons.
 If commercial expectations are to be met, then the businesses requiring these need to ramp up their level of support of the projects themselves, or find other ways to get the required guarantees.

-### 12. Open Source projects thrive on goodwill and contributions, not assessments and analysis
+### 13. Open Source projects thrive on goodwill and contributions, not assessments and analysis

-### 13. Open Source ROI is too high, and everyone knows it
+### 14. Open Source ROI is too high, and everyone knows it

-An article by Harvard Business Review published January 2024, revealed that the projects they analyzed had an estimated investment of 4 Billion USD, and that this lead to an estimated value of 8 Trillion USD.
+An article by Hoffmann, Nagle & Zhou, _The Value of Open Source Software_ (Harvard Business School Working Paper 24-038, January 2024), revealed that the projects they analyzed had an estimated investment of 4.15 Billion USD, and that this lead to an estimated value of 8.8 Trillion USD.
 While this isn't the same as putting a dollar into a machine and getting 2000 dollars back, it *is* closer to getting an average of 99.95% rebate on the software one is using to create this value.
 While this "rebate" exists by design (and a consequence of the OSS license language), this has led to public outcry regarding the risks coming from these projects not being supported in a sustainable manner.
+What you should ask is «How much less than a 99.95% rebate can my business live comfortably with?»

-### 14. Open Source Security doesn't improve in a vacuum
+### 15. Open Source Security doesn't improve in a vacuum

 If your venture relies on an Open Source component's security, you are now a stakeholder in its project health, sustainability and continued capability to respond to discovered vulnerabilities and incidents.

-### 15. Many maintainers don't like the thought of receiving money for something they _enjoy_
+### 16. Many maintainers don't like the thought of receiving money for something they _enjoy_

-### 16. The median Open Source project size is 1 (one)
+### 17. The median Open Source project size is 1 (one)

-### 17. Your dependency graph is your reliance graph

 ## Summary